Control-DINO: Feature Space Conditioning for Controllable Image-to-Video Diffusion: Experiments

 \subsection{Datasets}

 Our work combines video diffusion conditioning from both 2D and 3D representations, with a focus on generative rendering.
-To emphasize generation quality and cross-dataset generalization, we train on DL3DV~\cite{Ling_dl3dv} and evaluate primarily on Tanks \& Temples~\cite{Knapitsch2017TanksAndTemples}, which provides longer and smoother camera trajectories.
+To emphasize generation quality and cross-dataset generalization, we train on DL3DV~\cite{Ling_dl3dv} and evaluate primarily on Tanks and Temples (T\&T)~\cite{Knapitsch2017TanksAndTemples}, which provides longer and smoother camera trajectories.
 From these trajectories we sample two evaluation settings, stride 8 and stride 16.
-For Table~\ref{tab:benchmark}, we also report results on DL3DV140~\cite{Ling_dl3dv}.
-In total, we train on about 4.5M unique frames and evaluate on around 10k unique frames.
-The larger camera motion in Tanks \& Temples stresses both generative quality and conditioning robustness.
-For 3D rendering experiments, we fine-tune the same base model on ScanNet++~\cite{yeshwanth2023scannetpp} and evaluate on its official validation split.
-On ScanNet++, we sample training clips at stride 1, yielding nearly 8k scene samples with 49 frames each, and evaluate video-from-3D pipelines that construct DINO and DINO-like conditioning features from explicit 3D geometry (Table~\ref{tab:video_from_3d}).
+For \autoref{tab:benchmark}, we also report results on DL3DV140~\cite{Ling_dl3dv}.
+In total, we train on about 4.5M unique frames and evaluate on 10k unique frames.
+The larger camera motion in Tanks and Temples stresses both generative quality and conditioning robustness.
+For 3D rendering experiments, we fine-tune the same base model on ScanNet++~\cite{yeshwanth2023scannetpp} and evaluate on parts of its official validation split.
+On ScanNet++, we sample training clips at stride 1, yielding nearly 8k clips, and evaluate video-from-3D pipelines that construct DINO and DINO-like conditioning features from explicit 3D geometry (\autoref{tab:video_from_3d}).